The suspects were released on bail

 Dozens of jars containing newborn tiger cub organs, remains discovered at temple

 Five men, including three monks, from Thailand’s controversial “Tiger Temple” have been charged with possession of endangered animal parts without permission and released on bail, authorities told CNN.

-Federal officials filed the charges after 40 dead tiger cubs were found in a freezer at the Buddhist temple, the deputy chief of the country's parks and wildlife department said.
+Federal officials in Thailand plan to file a criminal complaint against the controversial “Tiger Temple” after 40 dead tiger cubs were found in a freezer at the Buddhist temple, the deputy chief of the country’s parks and wildlife department said Thursday.

 Thai wildlife officials brought the five suspects to a local police station in the early hours of Friday morning, Police Colonel Bandit Mueangsukham told CNN.

-If they're convicted, they face a maximum penalty of four years in prison and/or a fine of $1,100, said Adisorn Noochdumrong, deputy director general of the Department of National Parks, Wildlife and Plant Conservation (DNP).
+If they’re convicted, they face a maximum penalty of four years in prison and/or a fine of $1,100, said Noochdumrong.

 Wildlife officers say they stopped and questioned one monk and two staff members from the Buddhist temple located in Kanchanaburi Province, west of Bangkok, as they tried to exit the compound on Thursday afternoon.
 Two other people were identified in the course of the investigation.